How to Stop Being Toxic in a Relationship

 14. Concentrate on your own healing path

-You may have a tendency to want to point the finger towards others and make them responsible for all your ills.
+You may have a tendency to want to point the finger at others and make them responsible for all your ills.
 Let that go.
 It does not serve you.

 How to stop being toxic in a relationship?